January 26, 2018

 Your why may be your true north, but …

-But how you shape the message must change as you grow
+But how you shape the message needs to change as you grow

 Your why may be your true north, but …

-But how you shape the message must change as you grow
+But how you shape the message needs to change as you grow

 Featured image for "Your why may be your true north, but …"

-Every touch point a customer or prospect has with your company will shape their view of you.
-A clear brand message across the buyer journey ensures everyone is moving in the same direction, telling the same story and creating consistent touch points for your customers.
-But … Consumers would not care if 82% of brands disappeared.
+Every touch point a customer or prospect has with your company shapes their view of you.
+A clear brand message across the entire buyer journey ensures that everyone is pulling in the same direction, telling the same story and creating consistent touch points for your customers.
+But … consumers would not care if 82% of brands disappeared.

-Entrepreneurs often struggle to come up with really strong messaging to describe what they are selling.
-A common tendency is to describe the product and the features.
-But people don’t care about what you do – they care about why you do it and what you can do for them.
-So, it should come as no surprise that buyers usually don’t react to the product / feature centric message.
+Entrepreneurs often struggle to come up with really strong messages to describe what they are selling.
+A common tendency is to describe the product and its features.
+But people don’t care what you do – they care why you do it and what you can do for them.
+So it should come as no surprise that buyers usually don’t respond to the product/feature-centric message.

-Over and over early stage ventures struggle with lack of impact on investors, customers, and employees.
-You can have well designed customer journeys, massive resources to bring that message out.
-But if you keep reinstating the wrong message throughout your sales funnel you are doing no good…
+Early stage companies consistently struggle with a lack of impact on investors, customers and employees.
+You can have well-designed customer journeys, massive resources to get that message out.
+But if you keep pushing the wrong message throughout your sales funnel, you are doing nothing…

-How do you design the impact message then?
+So how do you design the right message?

-During the process of discovering the message, entrepreneurs often suffer from i) being too close to their story, and forget how much work is required for a new person to understand it; ii) not having met with enough buyers to know, which segment of buyers are their best target, and what messages are resonating with that particular segment; and iii) keeping the message unchanged as they attempt to cross the chasm.
+In the process of discovering the message, entrepreneurs often suffer from i) being too close to their story and forgetting how much work it takes for a new person to understand it; ii) not having met enough buyers to know which buyer segment is their best target and what messages resonate with that particular segment; and iii) keeping the message unchanged as they try to cross the chasm.

-To overcome this you have to get out of that building.
+To overcome this, you need to get out of the building.
 It takes hard work to set up customer discovery meetings.
-But this is where you can add critical value at little costs.
+But this is where you can add critical value at little cost.

-Start with the positioning statement: Your positioning statement and competitive claim should be no more than a two-sentence formula !
-Your task is to take the complicated and make it simple.
+Start with your positioning statement: Your positioning statement and competitive claim should be no more than a two-sentence formula!
+Your job is to take the complicated and make it simple.
 Take the simple and make it compelling.
-Make it the ‘One Simple Thing’ (‘OST’) as Mike Troiano ) and David Skok (http://bit.ly/2DCizD9) call it.
+Make it the ‘One Simple Thing’ (‘OST’) as Mike Troiano) and David Skok (http://bit.ly/2DCizD9) call it.

-So, how do you create this One Simple Thing?
+So how do you create the One Simple Thing?

-Step 1: Data collection Collect all the data you can about who you are as a company.
-Create a list of five to ten ideas for each of the following: Capabilities – what do we really do, our skills, strengths Customers – who pays us and why, how will we sell to them Context – how do we define our market, what is the state of the market Culture – what do people celebrate; e.g. ‘to succeed here, you need to be …’ Competition – who is it, why will we win / lose.
+Step 1: Gather data Gather all the data you can about who you are as a business.
+Make a list of five to ten ideas for each of the following areas Capabilities – what do we really do, our skills, our strengths Customers – who pays us and why, how will we sell to them Context – how do we define our market, what is the state of the market Culture – what do people celebrate; e.g. ‘to succeed here you have to be…’ Competition – who is it, why will we win/lose?

-Step 2: Identify your fundamental drivers Pick the three most important points for each of the five dimensions.
-Then, boil all of this information down into one emotional clause and one rational clause that answer these questions: If you were to make someone associate your company with a single idea, what would the rational idea be?
-If you were to make someone associate your company with a single idea, what would the emotional response be?
+Step 2: Identify your fundamental drivers Select the top three items for each of the five dimensions.
+Then distil all this information into an emotional and a rational phrase that answers these questions: If you wanted someone to associate your company with a single idea, what would be the rational idea?
+If you wanted someone to associate your company with a single idea, what would be the emotional response?

 Step 3: Create a word space Based on the answers to the two questions above, what words or phrases capture the essence of these fundamental drivers?
-Then rank them against these attributes: Is your OST true to the capabilities and culture of your organization?
+Then rank them against these attributes: Is your OST true to your organisation’s capabilities and culture?
 Is your OST relevant to the target audience you have defined?
-Is your OST motivating – i.e. change how your target thinks, feels or does?
-Is your OST different from your competition?
+Is your OST motivating – does it change the way your target audience thinks, feels or acts?
+Is your OST different from those of your competitors?

 Your One Simple Thing may not be something you communicate to the outside world.
-Instead, you may need customers to experience your brand and ultimately draw this conclusion for themselves.
+Instead, you may need customers to experience your brand and ultimately come to that conclusion for themselves.
 It may feel like selling yourself short.
-Just remember, the goal is to prioritize your core ideas and simplify your message so that it’s easily consumable and draws people in to hear the rest of your story.
-In these clips, Mike Troiano talks through the approach in more detail.
+Just remember that the goal is to prioritise your core ideas and simplify your message so that it’s easily consumable and draws people in to hear the rest of your story.
+In these clips, Mike Troiano explains this approach in more detail.

 https://youtu.be/xg5Arl4nChc, https://youtu.be/qKvdeVfd7Ho, https://youtu.be/vuWrH4IquIE